 As set forth in the report prepared by the California Trial Court Consortium ("CTCC") dated January 25, 2022, entitled "The Causes, Consequences and Outlook of the Court Reporter Shortage in California and Beyond" there is a shortage of certified shorthand reporters ("CSR") in California and nationally.
-1
+1 Due to the severe shortage, the Judicial Council of California (JCC) currently tracks the shortage in an electronic dashboard titled Shortage of Court Reporters in California | Judicial Branch of California on the California Courts website at www.courts.ca.gov.

-Since 2012, the number of court reporters in the United States has decreased by 20 percent.
+Since 2012, the number of court reporters in the United States has decreased by 20.9 percent.
 By 2028, the number of court reporters will have decreased by half.
 This decrease is largely attributed to attrition in the stenographer workforce due to retirement.
 For example, nationally 1,120 stenographers retire each year, while only 200 new reporters enter into the market.